 About the District

 The purpose of the Monte Rio Fire Protection District (District or MRFPD) of Sonoma County, which is over one hundred (100) years old, shall be, to the extent permitted by law, to combat fire and conflagration on public and private property, to take measures and pass ordinances designed to prevent fire and conflagration, to provide, emergency medical service, paramedical service, technical rescue service, and any other service which may be required by persons in time of emergency.
-To enable the District to fulfill this purpose, it shall be empowered, to the extent permitted by law, to establish and maintain a staff or force of paid men and women, to own and operate equipment, to own real estate, to raise money by tax levy or otherwise and all other powers necessary.
+To enable the District to fulfill this purpose, it shall be empowered, to the extent permitted by law, to establish and maintain a staff or force of paid and volunteer men and women, to own and operate equipment, to own real estate, to raise money by tax levy or otherwise and all other powers necessary.

 The District serves full and part-time residents within approximately 45 square miles, serving the unincorporated communities of Jenner and Duncan Mills.

 The District prides itself in offering excellent emergency response to a variety of incidents, which include; fires, medical emergencies, hazardous material releases, and specialized rescue situations.
-This is accomplished through the efforts of minimum daily shift staffing of 6 career emergency response personnel and a maximum of 10 reserve firefighters.
+It is a District goal that this be accomplished through the efforts of minimum daily shift staffing of 6 career emergency response personnel and a maximum of 10 reserve firefighters.
 Shift personnel work 48 hours on - 96 hours off schedule which is an average of a 56-hour work week.
-The Fire Chief and Assistant Fire Chief work a minimum 40-hour week and share duties as the on-call “Duty Chief” on a 24-7 basis.
+The volunteer Fire Chief and Assistant Fire Chief work a minimum 40-hour week and share duties as the on-call “Duty Chief” on a 24-7 basis.

 The District contracts with the Gold Ridge Fire Protection District for administrative services.